Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Introduction

 In this work, we investigate the light-matter correlations arising in a topological superconductor embedded into a single mode photonic cavity.
-For the topological superconductor we consider the Kitaev chain, coupled to the cavity via a quantum Peierls substitution~\cite{dmytruk2021gauge,dmytruk2022controlling,perez2023light,passetti2023cavity,Li_ED_Hubbard,dmytruk2024hybrid,nguyen2024electron,Kozin2025,kass2024manybodyphotonblockadequantum,Hubbard_Cav_Nakamoto}.
+Motivated by the experimental realizations of two and three sites Kitaev chains~\cite{dvir2023realization,zatelli2023robust,tenhaaf2023engineering, bordin2024signatures}, for the topological superconductor we consider the Kitaev chain model and couple it to the cavity via a quantum Peierls substitution~\cite{dmytruk2021gauge,dmytruk2022controlling,perez2023light,passetti2023cavity,Li_ED_Hubbard,dmytruk2024hybrid,nguyen2024electron,Kozin2025,kass2024manybodyphotonblockadequantum,Hubbard_Cav_Nakamoto}, in sharp contrast to previous works that considered a coupling of the capacitive type~\cite{trif2012resonantly,dmytruk2015cavity,PhotonNumber2020}.
+Using the exact diagonalization in the many-body electron-photon basis, we get access to the full energy spectrum of the Kitaev chain embedded in a cavity and find signatures of the topological phase of the isolated finite-length Kitaev chain imprinted in the photonic quantities, with previous theoretical works focusing on the Majorana polaritons~\cite{trif2012resonantly,dmytruk2024hybrid} and electronic superradiance~\cite{PhotonNumber2020} in such a setup.
 We find that the amplitude of the Majorana operators is similar to that of MBS in the isolated Kitaev chain.
 Moreover, for the short chains considered here, the hybridization between the states localized at the opposite ends of the chain leads to ground state fermion parity switches as a function of the chemical potential.
 The fermion parity switches in the ground state imprint distinctive features in the photonic field that can be detected in measurements of the photonic occupation and the field quadratures.
 We also report squeezing of light and the photon probabilities in the ground state and some excited states.